 f.
 The Company does not guarantee or warrant the accuracy of the information, or the validity of advice or opinion given by third parties.
 Furthermore, the Company does not guarantee or warrant that the Services are fit for a particular purpose.

-a.
-The Client will pay to The Company the fees invoiced plus any VAT due thereon for the services within 15 days of the invoice date unless the pricing schedule included in Appendix A states otherwise.
+d.
+The Client will pay to the Company the fees invoiced plus any VAT due thereon for the services within 15 days of the invoice date.

-b.
-Should an invoice not be paid within the above timescale, the Company will be entitled to charge the Client interest on the overdue amount from the due date up to the date of actual payment (whether before at the rate of 4% per annum above the base rate for the time being of HSBC Bank.
+e.
+Should an invoice not be paid within the above timescale, the Company will be entitled to charge the Client interest on the overdue amount from the due date up to the date of actual payment at the rate of 4% per annum above the base rate for the time being of HSBC Bank.
 Such interest shall accrue on a daily basis.

-d.
-Other than as detailed in Appendix A the Company may increase its prices by giving 60 days written notice to the Client.
+g.
+The Company may increase its prices by giving 60 days’ written notice to the Client other than as detailed in Appendix A.

 a.
-Nothing in this Agreement shall exclude or in any way limit either party’s liability for death or personal injury caused by its negligence or fraud or fraudulent misrepresentation.
+Nothing in the Agreement shall exclude or in any way limit either party’s liability for death, personal injury caused by its negligence or fraud or fraudulent misrepresentation.

 b.
-The Company’s maximum aggregate liability under or in connection with this Agreement, whether in contract, tort (including negligence or breach of statutory duty), misrepresentation (whether innocent or negligent), restitution or otherwise, shall not exceed the value of fees in the preceding year or £1,000, whichever is the greater.
+Subject to clause 6a, the Company’s maximum aggregate liability under or in connection with the Agreement, whether in contract, tort (including negligence or breach of statutory duty), misrepresentation (whether innocent or negligent), restitution or otherwise, shall not exceed the value of fees in the preceding year or £1,000, whichever is the greater.

 d.
 The Client shall indemnify the Company from and against any and all costs, claims, demands, liabilities, damages, expenses and losses (including without limitation indirect and consequential losses, loss of profit, loss of revenue and loss of reputation, and all interest, penalties and legal and other professional costs and expenses) incurred or suffered by the Company as a result of the Client’s negligence, recklessness or fraud.